OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13012

 The add-in is running on a platform that does not support the `getAccessTokenAsync` API.
-For example, it is not supported on iPads.
+For example, it is not supported on iPad.
 See also [Identity API Requirement Sets](https://docs.microsoft.com/javascript/office/requirement-sets/identity-api-requirement-sets).

 ### 50001